isaacST08/Data_Compression_Algorithm/docs-src/main.typ

 #v(12pt)

 This case uses a header byte to provide information about the following set of bytes.
-This header byte is a full header byte, meaning that all of the bits of the header are used to convey information other than the data.
+This header byte is a full header byte, meaning that all the bits of the header are used to convey information other than the data.
 This header byte has the following encoding:

 #v(0.5em)
 $